-WAYNE (WALTZ) KING drew W 1,300 ballots to raise his third position total to 6,563 votes.
+WAYNE (WALTZ) KING drew 1.300 ballots to raise his third position total to 6,563 votes.
 As it now stands, more than half the total vote has been cast for the three leading bandsmen, and there is less than six thousand difference between King and Bernie!
-Seven other rhythm makers have recorded more than a thousand the Kay and O'Hare advance is threatening.

-Olsen retain fourth and fifth places, but Herbie Kay and Husk O'Hare him from twelfth to tenth and polled more than five hundred votes into the thousand class with more the standings up to date:
+Seven other rhythm makers have recorded more than a thousand votes.
+Rudy Vallee and George Olsen retain fourth and fifth places, but Herbie Kay and Husk O'Hare polled more than five hundred votes

-NBC-Red-Ralph Kirbery, the Dream Singer: WEAF WMAQ WOC WHO KYW-At Kvale's Orchestra WIBO-Marvin Luster's Orchestra WMAQ-Bai Tabarin Orchestra
+NBC-Red-Ralph Kirbery, the Drea Singer: WEAF WMAQ WOC WHO KYW-Al Kvale's Orchestra WIBO-Marvin Luster's Orchestra WMAQ-Bal Tabarin Orchestra